 Smart City projects announced during 2017 and now underway include intelligent street lighting, smart waste and open data platforms.
 The Alliance has further ambitious plans to build on this body of work in 2018, following interest in the projects from strategic locations around the world from the Silicon Valley to the City of London to South Korea.

-Through its collaborative approach the Alliance has also made significant progress for Scotland in hydrogen technologies, by working with the Fuel Cells and Hydrogen Joint Undertaking (FCH-JU) for the commercialisation of hydrogen refuelling infrastructure and hydrogen fuel cell buses – Joint Initiative for Hydrogen Vehicles Across Europe (JIVE).
-These are the most ambitious projects to-date, deploying large scale refuelling infrastructure and fuel-cell bus deployment across Europe.
-The bids into the FCH-JU were successful which means that Aberdeen under JIVE will deploy a further 10 hydrogen fuel cell buses in 2018 and Dundee will look to deploy 12 fuel cell buses in 2019 under JIVE 2.
+Through its collaborative approach the Alliance has also made significant progress for Scotland in hydrogen technologies, by working with the Fuel Cells and Hydrogen Joint Undertaking (FCH-JU) for the commercialisation of hydrogen refuelling infrastructure and hydrogen fuel cell buses – the Joint Initiative for Hydrogen Vehicles Across Europe (JIVE) project.
+These are the most ambitious projects to-date for deploying large scale refuelling infrastructure and fuel-cell bus deployment across Europe.
+The bids into the FCH-JU were successful which means that Aberdeen under JIVE will deploy a further 10 hydrogen fuel cell buses and Dundee will look to deploy 12 fuel cell buses under JIVE 2 .

 Through this work, Scotland is positioning itself as one of Europe’s leading early adopters of hydrogen technology which will help to attract investment into sectors such as manufacturing, engineering and encourage the commercialisation of hydrogen technologies over the coming years.
 As well as the economic benefits, zero emission hydrogen fuel buses also contribute to the achievement of Scotland’s challenging climate change targets, as well as improving local air quality in our cities.
 Further projects of scale within this sector are being scoped to ensure that Scotland continues to be at the forefront of this dynamic technology and supply chain development is a very important part of this scoping.